I started my first blog to avoid getting a job.

-SiteGround fits this need perfectly.
-The best part is that its plans start at $4/month.
+BlueHost fits this need perfectly.
+The best part is that its plans start at $2.95/month (when using our discount link).
 That’s a steal considering how many positive reviews it gets.

-For the vast majority of folks starting blogs, SiteGround is going to be the best bet for hosting their blog.
+For the vast majority of folks starting blogs, BlueHost is going to be the best bet for hosting their blog.

 Best WordPress Host for Advanced Bloggers = WP Engine

 In my last few jobs, I managed blogs with hundreds of thousands or millions of visitors per month.
 They had thousands of posts on them.
 We always used WP Engine for sites of that size.

 WP Engine comes with a lot of extra hosting features for security and scalability.
 For sites of that size, you end up having to do a lot more maintenance in order to keep the site healthy.
 WP Engine handles all that stuff for you.
 Their support team is also world-class.
 They do a great job.